nvdla/doc/doc/hw/v1/integration_guide.rst

 * Hardware MAC utilization
 * Network MAC utilization

-The tool can be used to look at the easyffect of different hardware configurations on network performance.
+The tool can be used to look at the effect of different hardware configurations on network performance.